Kfoster14/Adventure_Travel_Terminal_App/README.md

 ## <font color="blue">R5.
 Design a Software Development Plan for a terminal application.
 The following requirements provide details of what needs to be included in this plan,
 - Develop a statement of purpose and scope for your application.
 It must include:
-    - describe at a high level what the application will do
+    - describe at a high level what the application will do The application I am developing will allow people to view a list of several adventure activities located in the cities of Brisbane and Sydney.
     - identify the problem it will solve and explain why you are developing it
     - identify the target audience
     - explain how a member of the target audience will use it</font>